zSean18/Bedrock-Leaderboard/README.md

   _(Players must right-click the bedrock with a phantom membrane in hand.)_

 ## Future Updates
-- **Loot Boxes Opened** — for a custom lootbox plugin made for our server.
+- **Loot Boxes Opened** — leaderboard for a custom lootbox plugin made for our server.
   _(This will basically be a "specific block placed" leaderboard so it can easily be adapted to any block.)_

-- **Blocks Mined** — tracking the player stat for blocks mined with a pickaxe.
+- **Blocks Mined** — leaderboard that tracks the player stat for blocks mined with a pickaxe.
-- **Distance on Foot** — tracking the distance players have traveled on the ground.
+- **Distance on Foot** — leaderboard that tracks the distance players have traveled on the ground.
-- **Seeds Planted** — counting the number of seeds players have used.
+- **Seeds Planted** — leaderboard that tracks the number of seeds players have used.
 - Add custom rotation amounts for the text.

 ## Commands (OP Only)